 Each teacher will write two SLOs.
-Teachers in the grades and subject areas whose students take a state test will create one SLO based on state test indicators and one SLO based on one non-standardized indicator.
-Teachers whose students do not take a state test in their grade or subject area, but for which other standardized assessments exist, will write one SLO based on an alternate standardized indicator and one SLO based on a non-standardized indicator.
+Teachers whose students take a standardized assessment will create one SLO based on standardized indicators and one SLO based on one non-standardized indicator.
 All other teachers will develop their two SLOs based on non-standardized indicators.